XmacsLabs/mogan/README.md

 Mogan Editor is a structure editor delivered by [Xmacs Labs](https://github.com/XmacsLabs).
 We are dedicated to make Mogan Editor the most user-friendly distribution of [GNU TeXmacs](https://www.texmacs.org).

 ## How to install?
 We provide installers for Windows and macOS via [Github](https://github.com/XmacsLabs/mogan/releases).
-Read [docs/Install.en.md] to learn the detailed steps to install from a installer and how to install on other OS like GNU/Linux.
+Read [Installation Guide](docs/Install.en.md) to learn the detailed steps to install from a installer and how to install on other OS like GNU/Linux.

 ## What is GNU TeXmacs and Mogan Editor